Slicer/Slicer/Docs/user_guide/modules/webserver.md

 ## Related modules

 - The [OpenIGTLink](https://github.com/openigtlink/SlicerOpenIGTLink) Extension has some similar functionality customized for image guided therapy applications.
 It should be preferred for integration with imaging devices and use in a clinical setting or setting up continuous high-throughput image and transform streams.

+## History

+The development of the first implementation was started by Steve Pieper in 2012 and has been developed over the years to include additional experiments.
+See [https://github.com/pieper/SlicerWeb](https://github.com/pieper/SlicerWeb)

+Then, in November 2021, a stripped down version of the module addressing the most common expected use cases was proposed in pull request [#5999](https://github.com/Slicer/Slicer/pull/5999).

+In May 2022, the module was integrated into Slicer.

 ## Contributors